drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 - Testing: Test the recommendation engine to ensure that it is functioning correctly and providing accurate recommendations.

 - Maintenance: Maintain and update the recommendation engine as needed to ensure that it continues to meet the requirements of the project.

+Some potential applications of a recommendation engine using MongoDB include:

+1. E-commerce: Use the recommendation engine to generate personalized product recommendations based on users' browsing and purchase history.
+This can help improve user experience and increase sales.

+2. Streaming Services: Use the recommendation engine to generate personalized content recommendations for users based on their viewing history and preferences.
+This can help improve user retention and engagement.

+3. Travel Services: Use the recommendation engine to generate personalized travel recommendations based on users' travel history and preferences.
+This can help improve user experience and increase bookings.

+Overall, a recommendation engine using MongoDB provides a flexible and scalable platform for generating personalized recommendations, leading to improved user experience and increased revenue.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.